dainyleen/movies/README.md

 4. Inside the Phrase class: I created methods that have specific tasks to perform:

   ** startGame(): hides the start screen

+  ** getRandomPhrase(): this method retrieves one of the phrases stored in array and returns it

+  ** handleInteractions(): this method controls most of the game logic

+  ** removeLife(): removed a life heart from the scoreboard